 Using the Color Wheel

 The color wheel, such as the one above, is a remarkable tool for choosing a color scheme.
 By choosing complements, analogs, or triads (explained later), you will find surprising and pleasing combinations.

 Also, the color wheel will help you stick to your color scheme.
 Without precise colors to match, you may find that you miss your mark.
 When I began my current front yard edible landscape, I chose purple, orange and yellow.
 However, as I began planting, I discovered that the purple Thai Basil is really much too red to go with lavender or Johnny Jump Up in my composition.
 And, though I wanted to grow purple coneflower, I couldn’t find a variety that is actually purple rather than pink.

 Matching Tints and Shades

 Finally, a good color wheel will help you match tints and shades that will go with the colors you have chosen.
 This is especially helpful in matching other features of your yard, such as your house or fence color, to a place on the color wheel.

 A word of caution is in order: orange and red can be visually caustic in a landscape, especially in the hot, blazing sun.
 Though I was overall pleased with my original plan, I did find the orange to be too caustic and have since limited it to a few low-growing flowers as well as some seasonal foliage.
 However, these colors do not have to be ruled out altogether if they are colors you really love.

 Rosalind Creasy, a talented proponent of edible landscaping, successfully incorporates red into her gardens, often with purple and in shade.
-I admire how she matched red flowers with red fruit and a red bench or trellis.
-It is easy to recognize the beauty in these palettes, yet, I know that I do not want that in my space.
+I admire how she matches red flowers with red fruit and a red bench or trellis.
+It is easy to recognize the beauty in these palettes, yet I know that I do not want that in my space.
 Know thyself.